 Untrained workers represent a potential hazard to themselves, other individuals and property.
-Before beginning work with or in the vicinity of licensed material, all individuals who are likely to receive an occupational dose in excess of 1 mSv (100 mrem) in a year must receive radiation safety training commensurate with their assigned duties and specific to the University’s Radiation Safety Program.
-Each individual should also receive annual refresher training.
+Before beginning work with or in the vicinity of licensed material, all individuals who are likely to receive an occupational dose in excess of 1 mSv (100 mrem) in a year must receive initial and annual radiation safety training commensurate with their assigned duties and specific to the University’s Radiation Safety Program.

 It will not be assumed that safety instruction has been adequately covered by prior employment or academic training.
 Practical, site-specific training will be provided for all individuals prior to beginning work with or in the vicinity of licensed material.

-Retraining should be performed whenever there is a change in duties or the work environment and at a frequency sufficient to ensure that all staff members are adequately trained as determined by the Radiation Safety Officer in accordance with 12VAC5-481-470, 12VAC5-481-2270, and license provisions.
+Retraining must be completed whenever there is a change in duties or the work environment and at a sufficient frequency such that all staff members are adequately trained as determined by the Radiation Safety Officer in accordance with 12VAC5-481-470, 12VAC5-481-2270, and license provisions.

 Security of Radioactive Material:

 All licensed materials that are stored in controlled or unrestricted areas will be secured from unauthorized access or removal, so that individuals who may not be knowledgeable about radioactive materials cannot be exposed to or contaminated by the material, and individuals cannot take the material.
-When licensed materials are in use in controlled or unrestricted areas, they must be under constant surveillance so that the radiation worker can prevent others from becoming contaminated by or exposed to the material, or prevent persons from removing the material from the area.
-A questions and answer fact sheet regarding security may be viewed at EHS - Radiation Safety.
+When licensed materials are in use in controlled or unrestricted areas, they must be under constant surveillance so that the radiation worker can prevent others from becoming contaminated by or exposed to the material or prevent persons from removing the material from the area.

 Environmental Health and Safety (EHS) has established written procedures to handle emergencies ranging from a normal spill to a major accident that may require intervention by outside emergency response personnel.
 These procedures include provisions for immediate response, and after-hours notification.
-EHS will post emergency procedures in all use areas.
-Guidance on basic emergency procedures for radioactive spills may be obtained by accessing the Radiation Safety Guide.
+Guidance on basic emergency procedures may be obtained by accessing the Radiation Safety Guide.

 Environmental Health & Safety maintains a disposal program to achieve the safe use and handling of all licensed material from the time it arrives at UVa until is used, transferred, or disposed.
-The program includes procedures for handling of waste, safe and secure storage, waste characterization, waste minimization and disposal of radioactive waste.
+The program includes procedures for handling of waste, safe and secure storage, waste characterization, waste minimization, and disposal of radioactive waste.
 Appropriate training is provided to waste handlers.

-The University cannot receive radioactive waste from other licensees for processing, storage, or disposal unless specifically authorized by the State.
+The University cannot receive radioactive waste from other licensees for processing, storage, or disposal.